kelhaji/geit/README.md

 ```
 The default output type is HTML.

+**Note for WSL users:** When running the above commands ensure that the target repo was cloned within WSL.

 ### Usage with GitLab

 You can generate a report by running the following command: